GSA/piv-guides/_userguides/04_digital_signing_ofr.md

 ### We purchased our signing certificates from GPO or another vendor.
 We use them to sign, which creates the **.p7m** file.
 What do we do now?

 If you use purchased certificates, such as from an Entrust vendor, you can continue to use them.
-Simply select the purchased certificate from the list in step 9 of Add an Invisible Digital Signature.
+Simply select the purchased certificate from the list in step 9 of [Add an Invisible Digital Signature]({{site.baseurl}}/userguides/signworddoc/.

 ### How do I identify the Purchased Certificates and PIV Card Certificates when signing a document?

-In step 9 of Add an Invisible Digital Signature, in the **Windows Security** window, you can identify certificate types using the corresponding icons.
+In step 9 of [Add an Invisible Digital Signature]({{site.baseurl}}/userguides/signworddoc/, in the **Windows Security** window, you can identify certificate types using the corresponding icons.
 These icons may vary depending on your operating system.

 <CertificateIcons.png>